Garshasp: Garshasp and the Aži Sruvara

-Kirsāsp and the Gandarəβa
+Garshasp and the Gandarəβa

-Another monster that Kirsāsp fought was the Gandarəβa, Middle Persian Gandarw.
+Another monster that garshasp fought was the Gandarəβa, Middle Persian Gandarw.
 (This name is cognate to the Indic gandharva, but the exact way in which the word acquired its respective meanings in Indic and Iranian cultures is uncertain.)
 The Gandarw lived in the sea.
 It was also enormous, big enough to swallow twelve provinces in a single gulp, and so tall that when it stood up the deep sea reached only to its knee and its head was as high as the sun.
-The Gandarw pulled Kirsāsp into the ocean, and they fought for nine days.
-At last, Kirsāsp flayed the Gandarw and bound it with its own skin.
-Kirsāsp, weary from the combat, had his companion Axrūrag guard the Gandarw while he slept, but it proved too much for him – the Gandarw dragged Axrūrag and Kirsāsp's family into the sea.
-When Kirsāsp awakened, he rushed to the sea, freed the captives, and killed the Gandarw.
+The Gandarw pulled Garshasp into the ocean, and they fought for nine days.
+At last, Garshasp flayed the Gandarw and bound it with its own skin.
+Garshasp, weary from the combat, had his companion Axrūrag guard the Gandarw while he slept, but it proved too much for him – the Gandarw dragged Axrūrag and Garshasp's family into the sea.
+When Garshasp awakened, he rushed to the sea, freed the captives, and killed the Gandarw.

-Kirsāsp and Dahāg
+Garshasp and Dahāg

 The Zoroastrian text called the Sūdgar tells that when the monster Dahāg, who is now bound in chains on Mount Damāvand, bursts free of his fetters at the end of the world, Kirsāsp will be resurrected (his corpse having been guarded from corruption) to destroy Dahāg and save the two thirds of the world that Dahāg has not devoured.